brooke-k/unnamed-horse-game/docs/coat-codes.md

 The dominance of dun alleles is continous, instead of following the binary pattern all other, so expression is based on a heriarchy of dominance.
 For dun alleles, that heirarchy follows D>nd1>nd2.

-A comparison of real equine genes and the equivalent 4-bit pattern used by //unnamed-horse-game// can be found below.
+A comparison of real equine genes and the equivalent 4-bit pattern used by `unnamed-horse-game` can be found below.

 | Real Equine Genes  (D/nd1/nd2) | 4-Bit Rep. (bits `17-14`)     | Decimal value  | Dilution expression*               |
 |--------------------------------|-------------------------------|----------------|------------------------------------|